What Comes Next: Back to Child Care Following Shelter-in-Place

 Think about creating a special good-bye routine.
 For example, you can give your child a kiss on the palm to “hold” all day long.
 Or, the two of you can sing a special song together before you leave.
 Good-bye routines are comforting to children and help them understand and prepare for what will happen next.

-This hasn’t been an easy few months, but the return to child care is one sign that life is going back to (a new) normal.
+This hasn’t been an easy year and a half, but the return to child care is one sign that life is going back to (a new) normal.
 Supporting your child through this process—staying patient and loving even in the face of challenging behaviors—is a loving way to take that next step, together.

 Looking for more information?
 Visit zerotothree.org/coronavirus for our latest resources and updates for families.